streakop/streakop/README.md

 - 👀 I’m interested in SOFTWARE DEVELPMENT, SPACE, PHYSICS.
 - 🌱 I’m currently working on my WEB DEV project, shall be commiting codes later.
 - 💞️ I’m looking to collaborate on LEARNING ABOUT SOFTWARES.
-- 😄 Pronouns:NONE(I DON'T BELIEVE IN PRONOUNS, I'M A MALE HOMOSAPIEN THAT'S ALL)
 - ⚡ Fun fact: I AM NEW TO EVERYTHING AND I AM REALLY EAGER TO WORK AND LEARN.
 I AM LAZY TOO 😅

 <!---